 No one, I mean no one, knew what I was talking about.

 Well, in Texas, for the Friday night Homecoming football game, a boy gives his date a mum to wear to the game.
 It is the symbol of Homecoming: a large flower corsage worn at the shoulder with cascading ribbons and trinkets.
 Just Google it.
 The mums are out-of-control now.

 But when we were kids, they were fairly simple: a large, fragrant white chrysanthemum with school color blue and gold ribbons.

-I squeezed into my too tight jeans, pinned the mum to my sweater, and took it and my bad perm to the game.
+I squeezed into my too tight jeans, pinned the mum to my sweater, and took it, and my bad perm, to the game.
 Climbing the stands to the junior high section, I felt like Cinderella at the ball.
 I wasn’t wearing glass slippers or a ball gown.
 But I had a Homecoming mum.
 As a 7th grader, y’all!
 I can still see the looks on all the popular girls’ faces.
 Mouth aghast.
 Eyes wide.
-I had arrived.

 Dennis gave me flowers one other time.
 At my wedding.
 It was time to toss the bouquet and, for some reason, he decided to long snap the flowers to me.
 I’m not sure why we decided to do this.
 But it had been quite the party.

 There are still times that I feel unloved.
 Or unwanted.
 Or socially awkward.
 Sometimes, I think of that Homecoming mum.
 I have it in a box somewhere in the attic.
 The petals are dried out, the ribbons faded and crushed.
 It was a simple gesture on the part of my older brother.
 I doubt he even remembers it.
 I will never forget.